Recycle it Forward Results

 - More options for handling bulky waste items

-We also learned that there is a need for more edcuation and outreach related to basic recycling opportunites.
+We also learned that there is a need for more education and outreach related to basic recycling opportunities.

 Key Findings and Reports

-Based off the Recycle it Forward research, the City is making the following changes to the recycling program in 2014:
+Based off the Recycle it Forward research, the City made the following changes to the recycling program in 2014:

 Single Sort Recycling

-As of April 7, 2014 residents can go put all recyclable materials into one bin – separating is no longer required.
+Residents can now put all recyclable materials into one bin – separating is no longer required.

 More Plastics Accepted

-As of April 7, 2014 residents can add #1, #2, #4, #5 and #7 plastic containers to their blue bin or collection cart.
-This means, in addition to plastic bottles, yogurt, butter and produce containers, transparent deli and “to go” containers can also be recycled with Saint Paul’s residential recycling program.
+In addition to plastic bottles, yogurt, butter and produce containers, transparent deli and “to go” containers can also be recycled with Saint Paul’s residential recycling program.
+Plastics marked as #1, #2, #4, #5 and #7 are all accepted.
+Click here to learn more.

 Organics Drop off Locations Available

-As of April, source separated organics will be accepted at the local Ramsey County Yard Waste Site locations during regular site hours.
-In addition, the Macalester Groveland Community Council also hosts a drop off location on Grand Ave.
+Source separated organics are now accepted at local Ramsey County Yard Waste Site locations during regular site hours.
+In addition, the Macalester Groveland Community Council also hosts a drop off location on Grand Avenue.
 To register and find more information, visit macgrove.org.

 Questions?
 Please contact: